CollaboRateMgmt/CollaboRate/README.md

    What if you want to keep the project's goal a secret?
 For this, do work breakdown yourself to a particular level.
 Ensure that crowdsourced tasks do not give an understanding of the project goal.
 But the crowd may like to work on projects that have open and noble goals.

 In case of *extra* rewards based on royalty, a small security challenge arises.
-Please see [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Security-v-s-Transparency-in-case-of-Royalty-Incentives-for-Closed-Source-Software-Development) for more details.
+See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Security-v-s-Transparency-in-case-of-Royalty-Incentives-for-Closed-Source-Software-Development) for more details.

 [Back to parent](#the-process-and-how-it-works2)